Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 Since we're performing grid search on pipeline, defining the parameters is a bit different, it has the following pattern: `step_name`__`parameter_name`.

-Interestingly, we can treat the classification step of the pipeline as a hyper-parameter, and search for the optimal classifier, I created several classification models beforehead, and used them as values for the `clf` parameter.
+Interestingly, we can treat the classification step of the pipeline as a hyper-parameter, and search for the optimal classifier, so we create several classification models, and use them as values for the `clf` parameter.

-Next we fit the data, and then get the best parameters found by the grid search, the results are:
+Next we fit the training data, and then get the best parameters found by the grid search stored in attribute `best_params_` in the grid search object.

+The results are:

 - `ngram_range`: using only unigrams.
 - `max_df`: terms that have a document frequency higher than 50% are ignored.